bundlewrap/bundlewrap/doc/bundles.rst

 ``needed_by``
 #############

 This attribute is an alternative way of defining dependencies.
 It works just like ``needs``, but in the other direction.
-There are only three scenarios where you should use ``needed_by``:
+There are only three scenarios where you should use ``needed_by`` over ``needs``:

 * if you need all items a certain type to depend on something or
 * if you need all items in a bundle to depend on something or
-* if you need an item in a bundle you can't edit (e.g. because it's community-maintained) to depend on something in your bundles
+* if you need an item in a bundle you can't edit (e.g. because it's provided by a community-maintained :doc:`plugin <plugins>`) to depend on something in your bundles

 |